pranavtifr/arxiv-term/README.md

     --recent              From /<department>/recent
     -r, --replacement     Include Replacement papers in new -d DOWNLOAD, --download DOWNLOAD
-                            Download the pdf of the given arxiv ID (Multiple ones should be seperated by commas) -v VIEW, --view VIEW  View the details of the given arxiv ID (Multiple ones should be seperated by commas)
+                            Download the pdf of the given arxiv ID (multiple ones should be seperated by commas)
+    -v VIEW, --view VIEW  View the details of the given arxiv ID (multiple ones should be seperated by commas)

-Querying will be added soon.
+    -q QUERY, --query QUERY
+                            Query via Duckduckgo (enter string within quotes)